aibor/virtrun/README.md

 Kernel modules can be added with the flag `-addModule` that can be used multiple times.
 Absolute paths must be given.
-The modules are added to the directory `/lib/modules` and are loaded automatically by the default init.
+The modules are added to the directory `/lib/modules` and are loaded automatically by the default init in the order they are given in the command line.
 Dependencies must be provided an are not resolved automatically.
 The modules must be added in the correct order.

 ### With `go test -exec`